 Know why I call this recipe skinny girl sheet pan creole chicken?
 Are you just dying to know why?
 Well, it’s because I’m thinking, ‘Girrrrrl!
 If you wanna get skinny and still be able to eat more and more of something, then you’d better be making this recipe!’
-It’s hitting on everything that’s groovy and happy for people.
+Creole chicken tenders is hitting on everything that’s groovy and happy for people.
 Gluten free.
 Low carb.
 Low glycemic.
 Easy to make.
 No cooking skills required.
 Little mess and clean up.
 Pretty darn quick and in your tummy in a flash.
 Yeah, this is skinny girl sheet pan creole chicken.
 And, you might call it creole chicken tenders. one pan chicken recipes, or healthy chicken recipes.
 Doesn’t matter.
 It’s all of these things!

 And, add to these above mentioned plusses.
 I’m throwing in three, not just one, not two, but three, surprise ingredients that will make you think, wowzeeee, I never thought of adding this to the recipe!
 Yes, my bohemian boho food flair just reached an apex with this recipe!